apache/carbondata/docs/data-management-on-carbondata.md

   * Before executing this command the old table schema and data should be copied into the new database location.
   * If the table is aggregate table, then all the aggregate tables should be copied to the new database location.
   * For old store, the time zone of the source and destination cluster should be same.
-  * If old cluster uses HIVE meta store, refresh will not work as schema file does not exist in file system.
+  * If old cluster used HIVE meta store to store schema, refresh will not work as schema file does not exist in file system.

 ## LOAD DATA